-Center for Machine Perception (CMP), headed by V. Hlavac, is a research center at the Czech Technical University in Prague comprising research groups and scientists sharing common interests in computer vision, machine learning and robotics from the Department of Cybernetics at the Faculty of Electrical Engineering and from the Robotics and Machine Perception Department in the Czech Institute of Informatics, Robotics and Cybernetics.
+Center for Machine Perception (CMP) is the research center at the Czech Technical University in Prague comprising research groups and scientists sharing common interests in computer vision, machine learning and robotics from the

 Selected research topics (more research topics)